Nathan R. Kitchen

 He said, “You want me to ignore the handbook and counsel from the brethren?”

 I said, “I am asking you to follow your conscience in your care and love of same sex married couples in your stake like other stake presidents do.”

 He then asked why I wasn’t attending church.
 I told him that it was not safe to do so when it put me in the orbit of my Arizona priesthood leaders who were just waiting to excommunicate me once I legally married.

 He said that was nonsense.
-If I came and brought Matt with me, he would be the first to put his arms around me and heartily welcome us to church.
-I said that this act might welcome us into the physical space, but the underlying culture of exclusion behind those smiles that he was threatening here tonight was far from welcoming.
+If I came and brought Matt with me, he would be the first to put his arms around Matt and heartily welcome us to church.
+I said that this act might welcome us into the physical space, but the underlying culture of exclusion behind those smiles that he was threatening here tonight, was far from welcoming.

 He asked me if I still wanted to be a member of the church; I told him absolutely, I had a testimony of the restoration and of the gospel of Jesus Christ.
 I had a great belief in the sealing power between me and my children.

 He sat back, arms folded and said, “Ah, I see—that’s it.
 You’re in it just for familial reasons.”

 I was amazed at his disrespectful assessment, how he wanted to dismiss the sacred depth and breadth of my beliefs and experiences built over a lifetime in the church in such a manner.